Houdini/two_factor_authentication/README.md

 user.generate_totp_secret
 ```

-This can then be shared via a provisioning uri:
+This must then be shared via a provisioning uri:

 ```ruby
 user.provisioning_uri # This assumes a user model with an email attribute